Cash or Check only Made out to the Town of Geneva

 APPLICATION AND PAYMENT

 You can obtain these permits at Town Hall from 8:00 am to 4:00 pm Monday through Friday.
-After hours please complete the required information and place the forms in the drop box in front of Town Hall, along with a check payable to the Town of Geneva.
+After hours please complete the required information and place the forms in the drop box by the flag in front of Town Hall, along with a check payable to the Town of Geneva.
 Your permit request will be processed, and the stickers will be mailed to you.